Steve Barclay summed up the current status of ransomware threats in the U.K. at a recent Cyber U.K. conference in Wales.

 Onyx, Mindware, and Black Basta are three new or rebranded Ransomware-as-a-Service gangs that researchers identified in 2022.
 These RaaS groups may use existing ransomware strains but have highly effective mechanisms to deliver them, typically via spam emails.
 Onyx is particularly nasty ransomware that can overwrite larger files leaving them unrecoverable.

 As 2022 continues, new or upgraded strains will likely enter the space.
-However, Kaspersky has identified similar patterns to how ransomware is delivered and propagates across a network.
+However, Kaspersky has identified similar patterns to how ransomware is delivered and propagated across a network.
 This type of intelligence helps companies determine the measures that can be used to prevent ransomware infection.

-Tips To Prevent a Malware Infection
+Tips To Prevent a Ransomware Attack

 Therefore, focusing security measures on human beings is an essential layer of protection against ransomware.
+Some tips to stop ransomware attacks include:

 - Use a secure VPN: ensure remote and home-based employees use a secure VPN to access any internet site.